1242035/spree/guides/src/content/developer/source/about.md

 No solution can possibly solve everyone's needs perfectly.
 There are simply too many ways in which people do business for us to tailor to each individual need.
-Rather than come up short (like so many projects before it did), Spree's approach is to simply accept this and not even try.
-Instead Spree tries to focus on solving 90% of the bulk that most commerce projects face.
+Rather than come up short (like so many projects before it did), Viauco's approach is to simply accept this and not even try.
+Instead Viauco tries to focus on solving 90% of the bulk that most commerce projects face.
 The remaining 10% will need to be addressed by the end developer familiar with the client's exact business requirements.